allenLau0708/ucr_rl_final/README.md

-# Fuel Collection RL
+# Learning to Survive in a Dual-Objective Environment

 PPO agents learn to survive in a dual-objective gridworld: reaching a goal while collecting scarce fuel.
 This repository contains the environment, single-critic and multi-critic PPO implementations, training utilities, evaluation scripts, and a polished Pygame visualizer.

-**CS258 Final Project: Learning to Survive in a Dual-Objective Environment**

 ---